 Brownish Red: The color most frequently seen in Pastel Pyropes is light brownish red.
 Only one gem with orange as the primary color (pictured below right) has been encountered in our study.

-Color Change: The phenomenon of color change in gems is usually described in terms of changes from daylight color to incandescent light color.
+The phenomenon of color change in gems is usually described in terms of changes from daylight color to incandescent light color.
 An alternate color change is seen in some light pink Pastels from Tanzania such as the gem pictured below.
 It exhibits color change from pink in daylight to yellow in fluorescent light.
 This same type of color change is also seen in light pink Malaya Garnets.
 The yellow fluorescent light color is due to the presence of manganese (Mn2+).

 Most Pastel Pyrope gems of average size show a Drag response, which separates them from all other Pyralspite Garnets except Chrome Pyrope.
 Higher refractive index, higher SI values and Pick-up responses in light-colored Pyropes indicate Malaya Garnet, Rhodolite or Color Change Garnet rather than Pastel Pyrope (although some Rhodolites and Malayas barely pick up).